Diabetes in Pregnancy Program

 Diabetes management during pregnancy is much more challenging.
 Insulin needs may double or triple during pregnancy due to changing hormones.
 Certain strategies that have worked to manage your diabetes prior to pregnancy will no longer be effective.
 A baby needs you have normal glucose levels to prevent problems during pregnancy.

-Our Certified Diabetes Educator provides most of the medical management for your diabetes during pregnancy and will only provide education as appropriate.
+Our Certified Diabetes Educator provides most of the medical management for your diabetes during pregnancy and will provide education as appropriate.
 She has access to a variety of resources and strategies that will help you achieve goals you may have never thought you could before and will need to meet for a healthy pregnancy.

 If I had gestational diabetes before, do I need to go through the class or visits with this pregnancy?